Why Course Reserves?

 Course Reserves are limited to electronic delivery only.
 Instructor owned books currently listed for previous terms will be held at the Reserves Desk, for information please contact email@example.com.

-UNB Libraries will not be able to support STU Course Reserves for the Fall 2020 semester.
+UNB Libraries will not be able to support STU Course Reserves for the Fall 2020 or Winter 2021 semesters.

 Instructors are encouraged to request materials that can be linked to section specific reserves at UNB Libraries online.
 The Course Reserves Service helps ensure student access to required reading/viewing materials by providing links to resources in electronic format (e-reserves).
 Course Reserves allow students to search and retrieve course material easily from the UNB Libraries' homepage or from each course’s D2L Brightspace page.